Koren Zailckas: PTSD

 Since writing Smashed, Zailckas has said she did not realize that she had spent decades living with complex PTSD, brought about by her abusive childhood.
 She now identifies PTSD as one of the driving forces behind her college drinking.
 "I was drinking to dissociate: unwittingly or unconsciously putting myself in situations exactly like the one with my alcoholic father."

 Fury

 In February 2010, Zailckas announced a sequel to Smashed on her Facebook page.
-Her follow-up, Fury: a Memoir was published on September 7, 2010.
+Her follow-up, Fury: A Memoir was published on September 7, 2010.
 It was published by Viking Penguin, who described it as relating her exploration with her feelings of anger, the effects of that anger and the psychological aspects of repression and the turmoil of her own life which caused it.
 The book combines psychological research with her personal story.

 Mother, Mother

 In 2014, Zailckas published her first debut novel Mother, Mother.
-The book was heavily inspired by her experience growing up with a Borderline mother.
-The book won an American Library Association ALEX Award.
+The book was heavily inspired by her experience growing up with a narcissistic mother.
+The book won an Alex Award, a prize which is presented by the American Library Association.